 We walked for several blocks and came across a fancy shopping mall, so I took my position outside sitting on a ledge, people-watching, while the rest of my posse went inside to look around.
 I sat, mesmerized by the scooter traffic – it really was incredible.
 All at once, the skies opened and the rain started to pour out of the clouds.
 The scooter traffic ground to a halt and all of the scooter riders and passengers whipped out rain ponchos, tossed them over their heads, and were immediately back in the scrum.
 I could tell they were used to this weather.

 Once the rain subsided, we continued our walk and meandered for many blocks, looking at the shops, watching how the pedestrians handled the traffic, and getting a feel for the layout of the city.
 We liked the city right away.
 It seemed clean, well-organized, well signed, and was quite walkable as nearly all of the streets had wide sidewalks – you just had to watch for those damn scooters whizzing by.
 In fact, there was a definite strategy you had to follow while walking, and it didn’t take long to figure it out.
 The basic rule is – No Sudden Movements.
 Have you ever noticed that when kids (and dogs) are walking down a sidewalk, they never go in a straight line?
 They wander from side to side, and lurch forwards and back, as certain sidewalk features like bugs, sticks and signs draw their gaze and then their feet.
 They are totally unpredictable, and if you try to pass by them, you often end up running into them as they jerk in front of you.
 Well that bad habit could lead to disaster in Ho Chi Minh City (which may be why we haven’t seen a single stray dog yet).
-When you walk, you walk in a straight, slow, predictable line and keep your damn eyes open.
+When you walk, you must walk in a straight, slow, predictable line and keep your damn eyes open.
 This rule holds even when crossing a busy street and you nearly have to see it to believe it.
 To cross a busy street (they all are) simply step out into the chaotic traffic with your hand out.
-Walk slowly, in a straight line, keeping your eyes open.
+Walk slowly, in a straight line, keeping your eyes focused on the oncoming traffic.
 The thousands of scooters, motorbikes and vehicles will simply go around you, like a chunk of soap floating through an oil slick.
-They will not stop, but they will adjust their course slightly so as not to hit you directly, although you will probably get grazed on your way across.
+They will not stop, but they will adjust their course slightly so as not to hit you directly, although you might get grazed on your way across.
 At first, this is terrifying, but then you soon realize that this is simply the way it works, and I can tell you it works well.
 I am sure that the average busy street in Ho Chi Minh City pushes through three times the volume of street and sidewalk traffic than a western city like Toronto, and all without the help of overbearing traffic lights, cops, speed limits, turn signals, brake lights, and traffic cameras.
 Watching busy streets in Ho Chi Minh City is poetry in motion.
 It is like an elaborate, choreographed dance.
 It’s like watching a colony of ants or bees as they go about their frenzied work, navigating their way around each other in getting where they need to go.
 It is letting nature take care of the rules.

 We had a chill out session in the room and washed off the Saigon grease that had accumulated on our bodies during the walk.
 We also did some trip planning, booking a bus and rooms for our next destination.
 Vietnam is an extremely long country – I think close to 2,000 kilometres – so we need to plan out which places we want to visit and how long we can stay at each one if we want to make it all the way up to Hanoi in three weeks.
 Our general routine on these trips is to spend two nights at each place, and then if we really like it, book one additional night.
-In Vietnam the distances are quite long so we’re going to be spending a fair bit of time on busses and maybe trains.
+In Vietnam the distances are quite long so we’re going to be spending a fair bit of time on busses and trains.

 We went back out into the electric night for a late dinner at a Japanese restaurant that we found not too far from our hotel.
 The design of the restaurant was interesting – it had a curvy rock garden, ponds, live trees and plants, and raised seating areas where you had to remove your shoes and sit on the floor at the lowered tables.
 The menu was enormous and we picked out a number of items for us to share – sushi, gyoza, sashimi.
 Everything was delicious and we fed like royalty, but after the meal we were simply out of gas after a very busy day so we walked back to the hotel and settled in for a great sleep.